Skip to contents

 #> 2 NA Plant_i 1

-However, if we do not want to use the “min” algorithm, and instead want to extract the most likely colonisations inferred in an ancestral state reconstruction, we need to know the probability of the ancestors of the island species being on the island to determine the time of colonisation.
-To do this we can fit one of many ancestral state reconstruction methods.
-Here we use maximum parsimony as it is a simple method that should prove reliable for reconstructing the ancestral species areas (i.e. on the island or not on the island) for most cases.
-First, we translate our extant species endemicity status to a numeric representation of whether that species is on the island.
-We add one, as the ancestral state reconstruction method cannot handle zero as a state.
+The “min” algorithm sometimes does a good job, but we recommend using the “asr” algorithm instead when back-colonisation events are present in the data (for example, one species within a large endemic island radiation colonised another island or mainland).
+To use the “asr” algorithm to extract the most likely colonisations inferred in an ancestral state reconstruction, we need to first estimate the probability of the ancestors of the island species being present on the island, in order to determine the time of colonisation.
+To do this, we can fit one of many ancestral state reconstruction methods (see the “Extending_asr” tutorial).
+Here we use maximum parsimony as it is a simple method for reconstructing ancestral species areas (i.e. present on the island, or not present on the island).
+First, we translate our extant species endemicity status to a numeric representation of whether that species is on the island, using the following function:

 phylod <- add_asr_node_states(phylod = phylod, asr_method = "parsimony")